dizzyhippie/dizzyhippie/README.md

 ### Hi there!
-My name is Jacob Smith, a Front End Developer from London, Ontario 👋
+My name is Jacob Smith, a Front End Developer from London, Ontario. 👋

 🌱 I’m currently learning Node and Express <br/>